The Acquisition Research Program at Naval Postgraduate School - Acquisition Research Program

 - A robust and dynamic searchable repository of over 2,500 original research documents that provide historical and contemporary data and analysis produced by practitioners and subject matter experts.
 The Defense Acquisition Innovation Repository includes a special collection of documents from the congressionally mandated Section 809 Panel, which made 98 recommendations to improve defense acquisition.

-- A robust external grants program, funded since 2007 by the Office of the Undersecretary of Defense, which has created a consortium of accomplished researchers at prestigious universities and non-profit think tanks around the country.
+- A robust external grants program, funded since 2007 by the Office of the Undersecretary of Defense for Acquisition and Sustainment, which has created a consortium of accomplished researchers at prestigious universities and non-profit think tanks around the country.

 Continuing the Section 809 Panel Legacy